ZephyrTransport/zephyr-website/_trb17projects/8-improved-data-standards-and-management.md

 Examples of recent headaches with Data Management:

--Using observed traffic signal data to predict what an operator would do.
+- Using observed traffic signal data to predict what an operator would do.
 No consistently formatted data available.
--Merging data from across states not from Connecticut.
+- Merging data from across states not from Connecticut.
--Confidentiality when collecting data.
+- Confidentiality when collecting data.
 Hard to guarantee confidentiality with the Feds reading emails.
--Getting a data server set up is challenging
+- Getting a data server set up is challenging
--Quality of household travel survey for questionable for a research project.
+- Quality of household travel survey for questionable for a research project.
--Anonymizing schemes for fare card met lots of legal challenges.
+- Anonymizing schemes for fare card met lots of legal challenges.
--Connect call record data with other data sources.
-Privacy, and anonymization are challenging -Survey response rates.
+- Connect call record data with other data sources.
+Privacy, and anonymization are challenging
+- Survey response rates.

 ## What can Zephyr do?